 SpotMeGirl investigates to find out whether a pre-workout can really impact your cardio session.

 - Why should you do pre-workout?

 - What types of cardio are there?

 What is pre-workout

 A pre-workout is designed to help your body stay energized, make every movement powerful and keep you focused as you work out.

 Each ingredient should work to help you optimize your physical performance in every workout.
 It should be taken between 30-60 minutes before you go to the gym and give you a boost to help power through heavy lifts, sprint faster and increase your endurance too.

 Pre-workouts are usually created as a powder and mixed with water to be consumed as a shake.

 How does pre-workout work?

-Behind every great pre is a well-researched formula.
+Behind every great pre workout is a well-researched formula.
 It’s the ingredients in this formula that help you get the best from every workout, girl.
 Each one should support your body function in a way that boosts performance.